UniMelb-Day-Lab/Census_Pop_Size_Pf_Ghana/README.md

 ### MRS_eLife_PTS_201025.csv
-Contains the estimated genetic similarity between all pairs of isolates in each MRS survey (2012, 2014, 2015, and 2017), based on parwise type sharing (PTS).
+This dataset contains the estimated genetic similarity between all pairs of _P. falciaparum_ isolates derived from participants in each MRS survey (2012, 2014, 2015, and 2017), based on parwise type sharing (PTS).
+These data include de-identified information from individual survey participants.
 PTS, analogous to the Sørensen Index, is a similarity statistic to evaluate the proportion of DBLα types shared between two isolate repertoires (i.e., DBLα repertoire overlap) and ranges from 0 (i.e., no DBLα repertoire overlap) to 1 (i.e., identical DBLα isolate repertoires).
 * **mrs_study_id1**: Unique identifier of isolate sent for DBLa sequencing
 * **mrs_study_id2**: Unique identifier of isolate sent for DBLa sequencing